Precanto/py-netsuite-sdk/README.md

 ## Installation

-	$ pip install netsuitesdk
+    $ pip install netsuite-sdk-py

 ## Get Started

 There are two ways to access a NetSuite account via web services:

 - Use token-based auth (TBA) (within each request).
 This is the mechanism supported by this SDK.
 - Use email, password, role and account id to login and start a session.
 This is not supported by this SDK